Contact Us Today

 Yes, just have your parent sign the minor consent form before the first appointment.
 All forms will be available to fill out online and paperless through Patient Portal, and a link to sign in and fill out the forms will be sent after scheduling.
 Parents are allowed to accompany you in the massage room but not required.

-Yes, all insurance-billed massages need to have a doctor’s referral, even if the plan tells you they do not.
+Only if you are using your PIP or LNI insurance to pay for massage.
+Please have the referral by the time of your first appointment.
 Insurance will not pay for any service that was not proved medically necessary by a doctor, who is qualified to choose a diagnosis code needed for billing.

 As of January 1st, 2018, I will no longer be billing private insurance.
 Automobile accidents will still be accepted if the client has PIP coverage AND an attorney.
 If you need an attorney, I have several that specialize in personal injury claims that I can refer you to before taking your appointment.
 Workplace injuries (LNI/worker’s comp) will also still be accepted.